WolfGangS/SL-External-Editor/README.md

 This Extension is designed to integrate vscode better as the external editor for Second Life

+<sub>This project is not associated with [Linden Lab](https://lindenlab.com/)
+any use of trademarks or copyrighted terms is done in good faith to explain clearly what this project is for, and not an attempt to misrepresent</sub>

 ### [Get it here](https://marketplace.visualstudio.com/items?itemName=wlf-io.sl-external-editor)

 ## Setup